Wenham Lake Ice: Fit for a Queen

 Left behind: Fly Ash

-The many hazards of coal burning are well documented (air pollution, mining disasters, mountaintop removal, bursting of impoundment ponds, black lung, valley fills -- all clickable) But coal combustion waste is one of the best kept secrets of the coal industry.
-However, and just by virtue of its volume and toxicity, the secret is leaching out-- hopefully not into YOUR drinking water.
+The many hazards of coal burning are well documented (air pollution, mining disasters, mountaintop removal, bursting of impoundment ponds, black lung, valley fills) But coal combustion waste is one of the best kept secrets of the coal industry.

 The U.S. currently produces about 130 million tons of coal combustion waste annually from 400+ power plants in every state.
 How much is that?
 This waste is primarily disposed of at the power plant site in unlined and unmonitored waste water lagoons, landfills and mines.
 These disposal units are operating under state rules that frequently are far less protective than rules for household trash.
 Long held disposal practices around the nation involve open unlined dumping wherever space can be found.
 The cheaper the better.
 Just last week there was news of CCW currently dumped in a sand and gravel pit in Maryland contaminating drinking water wells with lead.
 There are some new engineered landfills for this stuff, but if the law doesn't prohibit the filling of holes, there is so much of this waste, that the holes will be filled.